Skip to main content

 Commander, U.S. Special Operations Command

-Prior to assuming command of USSOCOM, General Fenton served as the Commander of Joint Special Operations Command at Fort Bragg, NC.
+Before assuming command of USSOCOM, General Fenton served as the Commander of Joint Special Operations Command (JSOC), headquartered at Fort Liberty, NC.
+Prior to that, he was the Senior Military Assistant for two U.S. Secretaries of Defense.

-General Fenton and his wife Dawn have two daughters.
+General Fenton is from Seymour, Tennessee.
+He and his wife, Dawn, have two adult daughters.

 Sessions